Kinoba/jenkins-custom-image/README.md

 ## Setup

-- Copy the required params from the folder `params.dist` to the folder `params`:
+- Move the required params from the folder `params.dist` to the folder `params`:

 ```
-cp -R params.dist params
+mv params.dist params
 ```

 - Change the params inside __each__ of the files in the params folder according to your setup.